kieronlangdon/NFC-Project/README.md

 projectcode
 ===========
-This is a NFC Project to demonstrate integration of NFC capabilites across platforms
+This is a NFC Project to demonstrate integration of NFC capabilities across platforms